MMMZZZZ/Nextion2Text/README.md

 ## Description

-This script creates a text file for each page of your Nextion GUI, containing all components of the page, the entire source code, and some of the component's properties.
+This script creates a text file for each page of your Nextion GUI, containing all components of the page, including their properties and the entire source code.

 This tool was mainly created to get meaningfull commit diffs (which is not possible with the binary HMI file) and to allow you to share *your* source code with other people as easily as developpers are used to.
 Binary files are simply impractical for developpment and sharing.